ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 In an attempt to give ourselves something objectively 'real' and 'true' to believe in and hold onto, we developed scientific reality by focusing through larger telescopes and smaller microscopes.

-But it's ridiculous, right now we could be doing what every animal does, experiencing the safety and wholeness of panaral reality.
+But it's ridiculous, right now we could be doing what every animal does, experiencing safety in the wholeness of panaral reality.

 Panaral Wholeness

-Finding ourselves, believing in ourselves, self-fulfilment, and self-realisation all sound wonderful, but focused sensing is so self-obsessed, it has developed its own tunnel vision in the abstract world.Focused sensing is blind to panaral reality.
+Finding ourselves, believing in ourselves, self-fulfilment, and self-realisation all sound wonderful, but focused sensing is self-obsessed, it has developed tunnel vision in its own abstract world.Focusing is a perspective on life with its own inbuilt logic, and it is blind to panaral reality.

-Panaral reality is safe and whole, just being without knowing or needing to know.
+Panaral reality is whole, just being without wanting or knowing.

 What it lacks, is a sense of individual purpose and identity.
 And also any need for individual purpose and identity.